bootstrapworld/curriculum/lessons/Algebra2/exploring-linear-models/langs/en-us/slides.md

 {layout="Investigate"}
 # Fitting Linear Models

 Pyret includes a function called `fit-model`.
-Find this contract in your contracts pages!
+Find this contract in your @pathway-link{resources/pages/contracts.pdf, Contracts pages}!
 Like `scatter-plot`, it consumes columns for our labels, our @math{x}s and ours @math{y}s.
 However, it __also consumes a function!__ It produces a scatter plot, with the function graphed on top of it.

 - Complete the second section ("Fit the Model") in @printable-exercise{model-college-v-income.adoc}.
 - What does @math{R^2} mean?